 We have incurred net losses for certain periods in the past.
 We pay concession fees to airports for placing and operating our digital displays, to airlines for placing our programs on their digital TV screens, and to airports and gas stations for placing and operating our advertisements on traditional media platforms such as light boxes and billboards.
 These fees constitute a significant part of our cost of revenues and are mostly fixed under the concession rights contracts with an escalation clause; payments are usually due three or six months in advance.
 However, our revenues may fluctuate significantly from period to period for various reasons.
 For instance, when new concession rights contracts are signed during a period, additional concession fees are incurred immediately, but it may take some time for us to create revenues from these concession rights contracts because it takes time to find advertisers for the time slots and locations made available under these new contracts.
-If our revenues decrease in a given period, we may be unable to reduce our cost of revenues as a significant part of our cost of revenues is fixed, which could materially and adversely affect our business and results of operations and lead to a net loss for that period.
+If our revenues decrease in a given period, we may be unable to reduce our cost of revenues as a significant part of our cost of revenues and lead to a net loss for that period.